 If you feel you or someone in your household may harm themselves or someone else:

-- The Online Lifeline Crisis Chat is free and confidential.
+- The Lifeline Chat and Text is free and confidential.
 You’ll be connected to a skilled, trained counselor in your area.

 - National Domestic Violence Hotline

 If you need to find treatment or mental health providers in your area: